 Peer-Reviewed Publications

-Spillovers without social interactions in urban sanitation (Forthcoming), American Economic Journal: Applied Economics
+Spillovers without social interactions in urban sanitation (2024), American Economic Journal: Applied Economics

 Journal Link Working Paper Link (WP version: October 2022)